Electro1512/MetroidAPrime/docs/setup_en.md

   - Browse to the info tab (you will need to click the arrow to view more tabs to the right)
   - Verify under name it says `Metroid Prime  (Revision 0)`

+- If the client is running, connected to the Archipelago server but it appears to not be able to connect to dolphin, verify  you only have one instance of Dolphin opened up.
+If there are other windows (even if they aren't running anything) it will cause problems with the client.

 - If you do not see the client in the launcher, ensure you have placed the `metroidprime.apworld` in the correct folder (the `lib/worlds` folder of your Archipelago installation).